SS Atlantic (1870): Striking the rocks

-At 3:15 a.m. local time on 1 April 1873, Atlantic struck an underwater rock ("Golden Rule Rock") off Marr's Head, Meagher's Island (now Mars Head, Mars Island), Nova Scotia.
-All 10 lifeboats were lowered by the crew but were all washed away or smashed as the ship quickly filled with water and partially capsized.
-Survivors were forced to swim or climb ropes first to a wave-swept rock and then to a barren shore.
-Residents of the tiny fishing village of Lower Prospect and Terence Bay soon arrived to rescue and shelter the survivors, but at least 535 people died, leaving only 429 survivors.
+However, at least 535 people died, leaving only 429 survivors.
 The ship's manifest indicates that of the 952 aboard, 156 were women and 189 were children (including two who had been born during the voyage).
 All women and children perished except for one twelve-year-old boy, John Hindley.
 Ten crew members were lost, while 131 survived.
 This was the worst civilian loss of life in the North Atlantic until the wreck of La Bourgogne on 2 July 1898.
-The Canadian government inquiry concluded with the statement, "the conduct of Captain Williams in the management of his ship during the twelve or fourteen hours preceding the disaster, was so gravely at variance with what ought to have been the conduct of a man placed in his responsible position."